zshnr/ember-responsive-retailer/README.md

 ## Thoughts

-1. I chose Ember.js to do this tech test in because it had piqued by curiosity.
-However, most of my woes have been due not only the very steep learning curve of Ember but also its fast changing nature which results in deprecations.
-To their credit, the core team of Ember is very, very good with documentation and with helping devs migrate from deprecated methods.
+1. I chose Ember.js for this tech test because it had piqued my curiosity.
+However, most of my woes were due not only to the very steep learning curve of Ember but also to its fast changing nature which results in deprecations.
+To their credit, the core team of Ember is excellent with documentation and with helping devs migrate from deprecated methods by descriptive deprecation notices.
-2. I initially used `ember-cli-mirage` to mock an API and used a RESTadapter to make the api calls.
+2. I initially used `ember-cli-mirage` to mock an API and used a RESTadapter to make the mock api calls.
 However, the addon did not allow fixture data to be updated as a normal app would, so I had to fall back on using `localstorage` (through the `localforage` adapter)
 3. Learning Ember meant that I had to write the code first and figure out its testing later.
-Now that i've used Ember for a solid 2-3 weeks, I'm fairly sure I can do a TDD first approach when building apps in Ember.
+Now that i've used Ember for a solid 2-3 weeks, I can do a TDD first approach when building apps in Ember.
 4. I think most of my pain points was due to using the latest (stable) version of Ember from the get go.
 When I finally reached a point where `ember-data` and the `localforage` adapter were not persisting data, I had to rollback to a slightly older version.
 Had I done this earlier I would not have had a WIP list.
 5. Designing a website is a lot difficult than it appears.
 My respect to designers!